 James Maxted, known to friends as Max and to family as James, is the protagonist of this engrossing historical novel and several planned sequels.
 Max is a former ace in World War I in what was later called the Royal Air Force.
 Shot down behind German lines midway through the war, he spent two years in a POW camp.
+In The Ways of the World, we find him in 1919 Paris.

 Now, mustered out of the service, Max plans to open a flying school in England in partnership with the airplane mechanic who had saved his life many times.
 Max has received permission from his father, Sir Henry Maxted, to set up his school on a portion of the family’s large country estate.